tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 }
 ```

-This does not appear to be code that would be expected of the non-expert audience targetted by Concepts.
+This does not appear to be code that would be expected of the audience targetted by Concepts.
+Additionally,
+although one of the authors of this paper is author of `std::as_const`, this is not the purpose nor audience
+he had in mind when he proposed it.

+Should the terse syntax be accepted into the current standard, without addressing this issue, then
-If, in a future standard, we were to decide to repair this oversight, we are left with one of two incredibly
+future attempts to repair this oversight in the language specification, leave us with one of two
-unpallateable alternatives and one unsatisfying one:
+incredibly unpallateable alternatives and one unsatisfying one:

- 1. Make constraint violations an error.
+ 1. Make constraint violations an error, thus requiring extreme verbosity.
- 2. Make the code do something different.
+ 2. Silently change the meaning of existing code, with ODR implications, because these constrained functions
+    are templates.
- 3. Introduce a new syntax for indicating that a function definition is to be checked.
-(Defn' checking?)
+ 3. Introduce a new syntax for indicating that a function definition should be processed in a manner which
+    is more consistent with average programmer expectations;

 In the first case, user code will break with obvious noises.
 After that point, the user code would need
-to be rewritten:
+to be rewritten.

-    ```
-    template< ConstrainedKey CI, Key K >
-    auto
-    dangerous( CI &container, K key )
-    {
-        return std::as_const( container )[ std::as_const( key ) ];
-    }
-    ```

-Although I am the author of `as_const`, this is not what I had in mind when I proposed it.
-This change would
-not be well received by users and would almost certainly be stillborn.
+In the second case, massive fallout from ODR, silent breaking changes, and other pernicious demons arise.

+In the third case, the benefits of the "natural" syntax are lost, as the best syntax for beginners is no
+longer the natural syntax!

+---

 In the second case, some code will break noisily when suitable overloads do not exist, and further user code
 will silently change behavior to better overloads when they exist.
 Although this behavior is arguably more